|Light Rail Transit Association

 See City South for a description of the segregated line to the south.

-When Phase 3a is complete, there will be 25 trams per hour along Mosley Street.
+With Phase 3a complete, there are 25 trams per hour along Mosley Street.
 Running 30 trams per hour would require both improved tram priority at signalled junctions on Mosley Street and very close operational management to minimise any potential impact on the timetable.
 The interaction with signals, other traffic and pedestrians reduces street section track capacity compared with segregated track.

 The Transport and Works Act Order has been approved by the government.